 The law mandated other washings and clothing changes in the Day of Atonement ceremony.
 Twice in Leviticus 16, God warns the high priest to follow the protocol, on penalty of death (verses 2 and 13).
 It’s possible that, because of the seriousness of entering the Holy of Holies, the Jews formulated the idea of tying a rope around the high priest’s foot.

-According to tradition, during the last couple of centuries of the temple, a scarlet rope was tied to his foot.
-A priest in the Holy Place tended the other end of this rope, which had a purpose.
-If the high priest’s sins were not atoned for properly, he would die in the presence of the shekinah—the glory of God—that filled the Holy of Holies.
-Since nobody else could enter that part of the temple without also dying, the priests felt they needed a way to retrieve the body of the high priest, if necessary.
+According to tradition, during the last couple of centuries of the temple’s existence, a gold or scarlet rope was tied to the high priest’s foot on the Day of Atonement.
+Another priest standing in the Holy Place tended the other end of this rope.
+If the high priest’s sins were not atoned for properly, then God would strike him dead when he entered the presence of the Shekinah—the glory of God—that filled the Holy of Holies.
+Since access to that part of the temple was strictly forbidden, the priests felt they needed a way to retrieve the body of the high priest, if necessary.